harisont/pockebooks/README.md

 ### Why does Pockebooks not overwrite existing ebooks?
 Because my "to read" list tends to get very long and I want to be able to generate the ebooks little by little.

-### Will this be further developed into a remotely decent program?
+### Will this be further developed into a somewhat decent program?
 Probably not, honestly the plan is to abandon Pocket as soon as I read everything and replace it with something open source.